guochengqian/deep_learning_phd_wiki/contents/env_install.md

     ```
     Note: Please change the `/home/qiang/anaconda3` to your own path to anaconda3.

-The official guide how to use anaconda is [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Here is how install a specific environment for one project. (deepgcn_env_install.sh, find this file [here](../scripts/deepgcn_env_install.sh)):

     #!/usr/bin/env bash